shur1ken/bitcoin/README.md

-# bitcoin investment simulator
-Im new to programming.
-This was done for my final high school coding project.
-It allows the user to simulate investing in Bitcoin allowing them to learn without putting real life funds at risk.
-The application is structured simliarly to a typical cryptocurrency exchange with greatly reduced features.
-For the purposes of this project, there is only support for Bitcoin.
-Any advice on how this can be improved is welcome.
+# Bitcoin Trading Simulator
+This is a project that was completed for my A-Level coursework project.
+It is one of my first sizeable projects and I had very little coding experience at the time.

+The goal is allow users to learn to trade cryptocurrency risk-free.
+The program allows the user to simiulate buying and selling activity without risking any real funds.
+The interface is structured simliarly to a typical cryptocurrency exchange.

+The application was developed using Python with 3rd party libraries such as Tkinter, Matplotlib.